xak2000/nomad/website/source/guides/load-balancing/fabio.html.md

 }
 ```

-Notice the tag in the service stanza begins with `urlprefix-`.
+Notice the tag in the service block begins with `urlprefix-`.
 This is how a
 path is registered with fabio.
 In this case, we are registering the path '/'
 with fabio (which will route us to the default page for Apache web server).